General Information About Extragonadal Germ Cell Tumors

 - Having Klinefelter syndrome.

-Malignant extragonadal germ cell tumors may cause symptoms as they grow into nearby areas.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Malignant extragonadal germ cell tumors may cause signs and symptoms as they grow into nearby areas.
+Other conditions may cause the same signs and symptoms.
+Check with your doctor if you have any of the following:

 - Chest pain.